NGDBench: Towards Neural Graph Data Management: Experiment

 \subsection{Analytical Query on Structured Domains}

-\textbf{Experimental Settings and Metrics.} We utilize translated natural language queries as the input for our evaluation.
-To comprehensively assess model performance across varying levels of complexity, we conduct evaluations under three distinct settings, each employing task-specific metrics tailored to its output characteristics: (1) \emph{No Aggregation (NoAgg):} This setting excludes Cypher aggregation operations, focusing solely on basic query clauses.
-Since the output consists of a set of candidate answers, we employ set-based metrics: \textbf{Jaccard similarity} to measure the overall overlap between predicted and ground-truth sets, and the \textbf{F1 score} to jointly assess the precision and recall of the retrieved entities.
-(2) \emph{Boolean Queries:} To handle queries with potentially large result sets, we reformulate them as binary decision tasks.
-We treat this as a binary classification task and report \textbf{Accuracy} as the metric.
-(3) \emph{Aggregation (Agg):} This setting involves explicit Cypher aggregation operators such as \texttt{MAX}, \texttt{MIN}, \texttt{AVG}, and \texttt{COUNT}, returning scalar numerical values.
+\textbf{Experimental Settings and Metrics.} For each benchmark query, we execute the oracle Cypher query on a traditional graph database Neo4j over both the clean latent graph and the perturbed observed graph.
+The clean-graph result serves as the target answer, while the observed-graph result provides an oracle upper bound for methods restricted to noisy observations.

+We use translated natural-language questions as model inputs and evaluate three query settings.
+(1) \emph{No Aggregation (NoAgg)} queries return answer sets, so we report \textbf{Jaccard similarity} and \textbf{F1 score}.
+(2) \emph{Boolean Queries} reformulate large-result queries as binary verification tasks, and we report \textbf{Accuracy}.
+(3) \emph{Aggregation (Agg)} queries return scalar numerical values.
 To account for large variances in answer scales, we adopt relative-error-based metrics: \textbf{Median Relative Error (MdRE)} to capture typical prediction error while remaining robust to outliers, \textbf{Mean Squared Logarithmic Error (MSLE)} to penalize multiplicative deviations, and \textbf{Symmetric Mean Absolute Percentage Error (sMAPE)} for a scale-invariant and zero-robust measure of error.
 We have presented the calculation formula for metric in Appendix \ref{app:metrics}.

+\textbf{Baselines.} We evaluate two representative neural-based graph query paradigms: \emph{Text-to-Cypher} and \emph{GraphRAG}.
+These are currently the most common ways LLM-based systems access and reason over graph data.
+Text-to-Cypher uses an LLM to convert query intent into executable graph queries, thereby combining neural language understanding with symbolic database execution.
+GraphRAG instead retrieves relevant graph evidence, typically in textualized triple form, and asks an LLM to reason over the retrieved context.
+Compared with exact symbolic matching, both paradigms have greater potential to tolerate noisy observations and capture latent semantic associations, making them suitable test cases for neural graph data management.